eProsima/Micro-XRCE-DDS-docs/docs/dependencies.rst

 Additional Dependencies
 -----------------------
-The following dependences are not necessary to run Micro XRCE-DDS.
+The following dependences are not necessary to run *eProsima Micro XRCE-DDS*.

 GTEST
     Gtest is the framework used to test the code through a complete set of tests.

 Java & Gradle
-    Java & Gradle is required to compile the code generation tool *Micro XRCE-DDS Gen*.
+    Java & Gradle is required to compile the code generation tool *eProsima Micro XRCE-DDS Gen*.